-Drive belts must be properly tensioned.
-Loose drive belts will not provide proper alternator charging and will eventually damage the alternator.
-Drive belts that are too tight will pull the alternator out of alignment and/or cause the alternator to wear out prematurely.
-Excessive drive belt tension can also cause rapid wear of the belt and reduce the service life of the coolant pump's bearing.
-A slack belt or the presence of oil on the belt can cause belt slipping, resulting in high operating temperatures and tachometer variations.
+The drive belt must be properly tensioned.
+Excessive drive belt tension can cause rapid wear of the belt and reduce the service life of the fresh water pump's bearing.
+A slack belt or the presence of oil on the belt can cause belt slipping, resulting in high operating temperatures.